Late preterm infant: Neonatal Nutrition

-Late preterm infants have immature gastrointestinal function and feeding difficulties that predispose them to in increase in enterohepatic circulation, decreased stool frequency, dehydration, and hyperbilirubinemia.
-Feeding during the birth hospitalization may be transiently successful, but not sustained after discharge.
-Feeding difficulties are associated with relatively low oromotor tone, function, and neural maturation also predispose these infants to dehydration and hyperbilirubinemia.

 Late Preterm Infants have an increased risk of being underweight and stunted at 12 and 24 months of age versus term infants.

-Proper nutrition is essential for normal growth, optimal neurologic and cognitive development, immune protection, and long term health.
+Proper nutrition is essential for normal growth, optimal neurologic and cognitive development, immune protection, and long-term health.

 Feeding

 The last trimester of pregnancy the fetus is expressing active amino acid transport, calcium, lipid transfer, and glucose facilitated diffusion.
 Delivery of the premature infant requires higher energy expenditure, but with inadequate intake the infant will have negative nitrogen balance.
 There are higher needs for Calcium, Phosphorus, and Vitamin D.

 Early Nutrition and Cognitive Outcome

 For every 10 kcal/kg increase in energy intake in the first week of life, there is a 4.6 points increase in MDI (Mental Development Index) at 18 months.
 For every 1 g/kg increase in protein intake in the first week of life, 8.2 point increase in MDI at 18 months.